 That Fall, the Beta Omicron Chapter was awarded the NSU President’s Cup, given to the fraternity with the highest overall grade point average.

-1971 – In October, the Beta Omicron Chapter was awarded the NSU President’s Cup, given to the fraternity with the highest overall grade point average.
+In October, the Beta Omicron Chapter was awarded the NSU President’s Cup, given to the fraternity with the highest overall grade point average.
 Alumnus Larry Gracie was appointed chapter advisor for the Pi Kappa Phi Colony at the University of New Orleans in December 1971.
+Pi Kappa Phi also was also named the IFC fraternity league intramural champion.

 With the help of NSU Greek Adviser, Reatha Cox, the men began the challenging task of bringing a new fraternity to campus.
 A week later, they sought to invite other campus leaders to join their effort, meeting at 9:30 p.m. on the “N” at the 50-yard-line in Turpin Stadium.
 22 members dwindled to 15 after a week and a half of nightly meetings.
 Under the guidance of Cox, they discussed the process of petitioning national fraternities, beginning with selecting a name for their interest group.
 Baker’s idea won — Not Yet Greek, or “NYG.”